(888) 340-0089

 IRS Processing Time for Form 1023-EZ

-Form 1023-EZ is available only to eligible organizations that meet specific size and structure requirements.
+Form 1023-EZ is available only to eligible organizations that meet specific size and structure requirements ($50,000 or less and total assets under $250,000).

 The IRS publishes benchmark processing times showing how long most Form 1023-EZ applications are currently taking within the active review window.
 Processing times vary based on application volume and complexity.